CUMYL-PINACA

 CUMYL-PINACA (also known as SGT-24) is an indazole-3-carboxamide based synthetic cannabinoid.
 CUMYL-PINACA acts as a potent agonist for the cannabinoid receptors, with approximately 3x selectivity for CB_{1}, having an EC_{50} of 0.15nM for human CB_{1} receptors and 0.41nM for human CB_{2} receptors.
 In its pure form, it is described as a sticky oil which can cause poisoning through transdermal exposure.
+It has been detected as an extract of organic material by CanTEST in June 2026.

 Legal status

 Sweden's public health agency suggested classifying CUMYL-PINACA as a hazardous substance, on November 10, 2014.